Kanye West says he's terminating his partnership with the Gap - KTVZ

 The relationship soured in recent months.
 West, also known as Ye, criticized Gap for not listening to him.
 “You have to really give me the position to be Ye and let me do what I’m thinking, or I have to do the thinking somewhere else,” he said in a now-deleted post on Instagram, the Journal reported.

+Neil Saunders, managing director of GlobalData, wrote in a note that the breakup was “not entirely unexpected” and wouldn’t financially harm Gap’s bottom line.

+“Gap is a cautious company with a stale brand that usually eschews bold moves.
+In contrast, Kanye is a radical innovator who loves to shake things up,” Saunders wrote.
+“While Kanye could have injected a dose of energy into Gap, the incompatibility of the two visions meant that frustrations were inevitable.
+In some ways, Kanye was just too extreme for Gap.”

-West recently told Bloomberg that it was “time for me to go it alone,” adding that he would seek to “make the new industry” and no longer have companies “standing in between me and the audience.”
+West recently told Bloomberg that it was “time for me to go it alone,” adding that he no longer wants to have companies “standing in between me and the audience.”

 The-CNN-Wire